TIBCOSoftware/snappydata/docs/affinity_modes/connector_mode.md

 **Example: Launch a Spark local mode cluster and use Smart Connector to access TIBCO ComputeDB cluster**

 **Step 1: Start the TIBCO ComputeDB cluster**:
-You can either start TIBCO ComputeDB members using the `snappy_start_all` script or you can start them individually.
+You can either start TIBCO ComputeDB members using the `snappy-start-all` script or you can start them individually.

 **Step 2: Launch the Apache Spark program**